CallMeVi/GRBL-Mega_FE_2560_V1.1f/README.md

 Updated GRBL files for Futurashop CNC with ATmega2560 micro.
 The GRBL-Mega original firmware version is v1.1f.

 The procedure is to cut and paste the 3 files inside the root of original GRBL-Mega project.
-After that compile and flash the firmware inside the USB board.
+After that compile and flash the firmware inside the USB board (https://www.futurashop.it/scheda-usb-controller-cnc-ft1290m).

 Please after bord flash, restore EEPROM default value with --> $RST=$ If need to invert axis directions, use --> $3=7